lyx-jay/TDD/README.md

 ```

 ## Contribute
-The goal of this repository is to help you learn how to write TDD, if you want to add examples to it, please name it according to the specification
+The goal of this repository is to help you learn how to write TDD, if you want to add examples to it, please add it according to the specification

 ```bash
 -src